Thomas-Bagnolati/Learn-Of-Legends/README.md

 In order to share my knowledge and learn about the bests practices I build this application.
 It's based on [nowinandroid](https://github.com/android/nowinandroid) app.

-This is the repository steel in a work in progress 🚧.
+This repository is still a work in progress 🚧.

 # Architecture